 Children are happy, confident, active learners and feel safe in their surroundings.
-They have settled very well in the short time they have been attending.
+They are very settled with the childminder and have a strong sense of belonging.
 This is due to the childminder's ability to make children feel comfortable in their environment.
 Children are making good progress in all areas of learning and development due to the very good range of activities provided by the childminder, which provide challenge and interest.
-Children interact with each other very well and play together, devising their own games.
-For example, when children play with the small cars, they line them up together, pushing them along the floor.
-They talk about the colours of the tractors and move these around, with the childminder joining in.
-The childminder readily gives them positive praise as the children share the farm animals or take turns in a matching card game.
+Children interact with each other very well and play together, sharing toys and taking turns with a game.
+The childminder readily gives them positive praise as the children complete a puzzle, helping each other to find where the pieces fit.
+This results in the children having high selfesteem and the confidence to take on further challenges.

-Children enjoy developing their imagination and have very good opportunities to do this through role play.
-They pretend to pour cups of tea from the teapot and cook meals in the pretend kitchen.
-Children enjoy learning about the world around them through regular outings around the village.
+Children enjoy learning about the world around them through regular outings around the town, to the park or to the library.
 They have a sense of belonging and security and a good self-esteem, building strong relationships with the childminder.
-Children are well behaved and understand the routines of the home.
-They are kept well occupied at all times and are encouraged to say please and thank you when making choices at snack time.
+Children are extremely well behaved and understand the routines of the home.
+They are kept well occupied at all times and are encouraged to say please and thank you when making choices at snack time, or asking for more lunch.

-Children understand about healthy eating and good personal hygiene, as the childminder is a good role model.
-She encourages them to follow simple hand washing routines before and after everyday activities.
-Children enjoy healthy meals and are encouraged to help prepare snacks, for example by buttering their cracker; or take part in activities such as making pizza or biscuits.
-The children have good opportunities for fresh air and exercise with regular walks to explore the surrounding areas.
+Children's health is given the highest priority, they understand about healthy eating and good personal hygiene, as the childminder is an excellent role model.
+She encourages them to follow simple hand washing routines before eating meals and provides them with individual hand towels and flannels to prevent the spread of infection.
+Children thoroughly enjoy the healthy meals provided by the childminder and meal time is a very sociable occasion.
+Children have good opportunities for fresh air and exercise with regular walks to explore the surrounding areas.